dtomlinson91/panaetius-blog/blog/webpack-filestructure.md

 ## Structure

+Overview:

+- When adding a new `scss` library add it to the `styles.scss` file using `@import`.
+- When adding a new `js` library add it to the `main.js` library using `import`.
+- You can split out your imports into subfiles, remember to import that file into the two files above.

 ### Folder structure

 The structure can depend on the project.
 If you are using webpack you can create `./src` folder where you can place `./src/js` or `./src/scss` for example.
 We can have a `./node_modules` folder then use webpack to compile.